DoubleWoodLin/react_hooks_movies_search/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Description

+This project uses react hooks for movie searching.
+In this project, we use useReducer, useEffect.
+You can add other hooks in this project.

 ## Available Scripts